9th Annual Data Center Summit

 - Identifying ways to prevent data losses especially in cloud based applications

 The Road Ahead for Data Centers – Developing a Sustainable Data Center Industry

 As modern businesses embrace the digital era, they need their data centers to be dynamic and agile assets.
-CIOs and CTOs are continuously demanded to develop strategies that enable their organizations compete in a digitally driven world whilst driving the revenue growth and profitability up
+CIOs are continuously demanded to develop strategies that enable their organizations compete in a digitally driven world whilst driving the revenue growth and profitability up

 - The changing perspectives: how data centers will change in the next few years

 - Gearing up for digitalization and more disruption